The Woman in Cabin 10 (film): Plot

-Lo realizes that Richard would be disinherited, so had arranged for a lookalike to assume Anne's identity.
+Lo realizes that Richard would be disinherited, so he had arranged for a lookalike to assume Anne's identity.
 Carrie, the woman from Cabin 10, confesses that Richard hired her to impersonate Anne so as to sign over her fortune to him.
-After privately talking to Lo on the first evening, Anne discovered Richard kissing Carrie, so he killed her, then dumped her body overboard.
+After privately talking to Lo on the first evening, Anne discovered Richard kissing Carrie, so he killed Anne, then dumped her body overboard.
 Carrie desperately needs the promised money to help her family, but Lo warns that Richard will kill her after she signs Anne's revised will.

 Carrie overhears Richard order Dr. Mehta to find and kill Lo, and Ben returns to the ship as the other guests disembark in Norway.
 Cornered by Mehta and the ship's complicit captain, Lo is saved by Ben, who is jabbed with a lethal injection.
 She jumps overboard and swims to shore, while Mehta assures Richard that she could not have survived the freezing waters.
 Posing as Anne, Carrie reluctantly signs the new will, surprising Anne's legal counsel and drawing suspicion from Anne's bodyguard, Sigrid Nilssen.
 Richard prepares to have Carrie killed, while Lo explains Anne's murder to Nilssen and offers to prove Richard's guilt.

 Lo interrupts Richard in front of the entire gala and, with Carrie's encouragement, reads Anne's speech revealing Richard was to be cut off from her money.
 In desperation, he declares that Carrie is not Anne and takes her hostage at knifepoint, fleeing to the dock.
 Nilssen retrieves a rifle and wounds Richard in the shoulder, and Lo kills him with a nearby crank before he can kill Carrie.

 Lo publishes her exposé on Richard's crimes, leading Mehta and the captain to be arrested for the murders of Ben and Anne, while Carrie returns home to her daughter.

 Production

 CBS acquired the film rights in 2017 for an adaptation of the 2016 novel of the same name by Ruth Ware.
 It began developing a film with the Gotham Group with Hillary Seitz attached to write the screenplay.
 In May 2024, Netflix announced that it owned the rights, and Simon Stone was set to direct the film and Keira Knightley to star.
-That September, Guy Pearce, Hannah Waddingham, Kaya Scodelario and Gugu Mbatha-Raw were among several new additions announced to the cast.
+That September, Guy Pearce, Hannah Waddingham, Kaya Scodelario, and Gugu Mbatha-Raw were among several new additions announced to the cast.

-Principal photography took place on the Isle of Portland in Dorset, England, in September 2024.
+Principal photography took place on the Isle of Portland in Dorset, England, in September 2024, as well as in Hjørundfjorden in Western Norway.
 Filming took place on the superyacht Savannah.